-HalalBooking Guide to Halal Tourism in Turkey
+HalalBooking Guide to halal-friendly holidays in Turkey

 Turkey is in the top ten destinations for tourist arrivals worldwide and has become one of the most popular countries in the world for halal holidays.
 Turkey has many natural advantages.
 It is a vast country with a dramatic landscape, which is almost as varied as her history.
 Situated on the two continents of Europe and Asia, Turkey has a stunning coastline stretching for over 8,000 kilometres, bordered by sea on three sides.
 The lush Black Sea is to the north, the Aegean to the west and the Mediterranean to the south.

 Where to stay in Turkey?
 Exceptional choice of halal-friendly Hotels

 Turkey has been one of the most enthusiastic adopters of the halal tourism concept.
 If you are looking for a halal-friendly beach holiday, Turkey should definitely be top of your list!
 Some of the world’s best “Islamic hotels” are in Turkey’s Antalya region, specifically in the resort of Alanya, and there are also halal-friendly hotels on Turkey’s Aegean coast in resorts such as Marmaris.
 In fact there are more types of halal hotel in Turkey than you can possibly have imagined – golf, spa, even ski hotels… Turkey has them all!